Skip navigation

 Department: Social Sciences

-Nafhesa is a Lecturer in Sociology and an interdisciplinary Sociologist with expertise in migration and the everyday lives of racialised and minority communities.
-Nafhesa actively works to promote inclusive research methods and participatory research that aims to decolonize methodological approaches and pedagogy.
+Nafhesa is an Assistant Professor in Sociology at Northumbria University and an interdisciplinary Sociologist with expertise in migration and the everyday lives of racialised and minority communities.
+Nafhesa actively works to promote inclusive research methods and participatory research that aims to decolonize methodological approaches and pedagogy through creative methodologies.

-She is a Co-I for the ‘Towards Inclusive Environmental Sustainability (TIES)’ Leverhulme-funded project and a Honorary SCI Fellow at the University of Manchester.
-Prior to this role, Nafhesa was a PDRA on the AHRC Storying Relationships project at the University of Sheffield.
+She is a Co-Investigator for the ‘Towards Inclusive Environmental Sustainability (TIES)’ Leverhulme-funded project and an Honorary Fellow at the University of Manchester.
+Prior to this, Nafhesa was a PDRA on the AHRC Storying Relationships project at the University of Sheffield.

-Nafhesa completed her PhD in 2015 and her monograph with Palgrave Macmillan, based on her PhD research, titled Older South Asian women’s experiences of ageing in the UK: Intersectional feminist perspectives will be published in December 2023.
+Nafhesa completed her PhD in 2015 and her monograph based on her PhD research, titled Older South Asian Women’s Experiences of Ageing in the UK: Intersectional Feminist Perspectives is out now and has been published with Palgrave Macmillan (2024).

-Nafhesa’s other publications include a co-authored book, Storying Relationships (2021) and is co-editor for A Match Made in Heaven: British Muslim Women write about Love and Desire (2020).
+Nafhesa’s publications include a co-authored book, Storying Relationships (2021) and is co-editor for A Match Made in Heaven: British Muslim Women Write about Love and Desire (2020).
 Nafhesa has journal publications in Sexualities, Ethnicities, Ethnic and Racial Studies and Cultural Geographies.

-She is also a member of the British Academy Net Zero Reference group.
+Nafhesa is a UNESCO Policy Advisor and member of the British Academy Net Zero Reference group.

 Nafhesa Ali